 - After every race meeting (normally 5 races) i reccomend to perform the following checks:

-- Change engine oil with a good quality engine oil like the genuine honda oil available from us
+- Change engine oil with a good quality engine oil like the genuine honda oil available from us (oil levels for CPR engines can be found by clicking here)

 - Check engine for any oil leaks